vtereshkov/umka-lang/spec.md

 #### Map types

 A map is a collection of items of a single type indexed by unique values, called *keys*, of another type.
+The key type cannot be an interface type.

 Syntax: